unicode-org/icu/docs/userguide/icu4j/index.md

 ### Building ICU4J Resources from ICU4C

 ICU4J data is built by ICU4C tools.
-Please see [`icu4j-readme.txt`](https://github.com/unicode-org/icu/blob/main/icu4c/source/data/icu4j-readme.txt) in `icu4c/source/data` for the procedures.
+Please see [ICU Data Build Tool](../icu_data/buildtool) for the procedures.

 #### Generating Data from CLDR